AllysonMcGrath/zookeepr/README.md

 ## Description

-The purpose of this project was to create a website to create and store tasks.
-The site allows the user to create a task with a name and due date.
-The tasks can also be sorted into the categories of 'To Do', 'In Progress', and 'Complete.'
-Users can edit and delete tasks as needed.
-Tasks are added to local storage so that data persists for the user.
+The purpose of this project was to create a website for a zoo.
+The website allows users to view infomation about animals and zookeepers.
+Users can search for animals and zookeepers using various criteria (name, age, personality traits, etc).
+Users can also add animals and zookeepers to the database.
+The project uses express.js to access API routes for users to get and post information.

 ## Installation